I really wasn’t sure if I wanted to write about this.

 The darkness sucked me down and I couldn’t see much of a way out.
 The only thing that seemed to help was drinking, which of course only appeared to help but really made things worse.

 The hangovers compounded my pain by introducing shame and anxiety into the mix.
-Why am I so fucked up?
+Why am I so messed up?
 Why can’t I get over it?
 Why am I drinking to hide the pain, even though I know it doesn’t work?

 I don’t know how or why the thought occurred to me, but I came to realize that I might be suffering from a form of post-partum depression.